-One of the best ways to experience the beauty of the North Island is to jump in the car and hit the road.
+One of the best ways to experience the beauty of the North Island is to jump in the car or motorhome and hit the road.
 Auckland and Wellington are the two biggest hubs in the north and make for great launching pads for exploring other inland areas.
 Head out in any direction and you’re guaranteed countless once-in-a-lifetime views, but with so much to see, it pays to plan out a route.
 So, if beautiful landscapes and natural wonders are on your wish-list on an upcoming weekend getaway or NZ holiday, these North Island road trips won’t steer you wrong.

 Auckland to Lake Taupo